 Responsible for general garden upkeep like weeding, pruning, mowing the lawn, sweeping the sidewalk etc.

-Responsible for opening the garden, putting out sign, welcoming community members and telling them about the garden.
+Responsible for opening the garden, putting out the sign, welcoming community members and telling them about the garden.

 Responsible for introducing ideas and organizing events to facilitate work against racism (and other forms of oppression).